smussenden/russia-disinformation-analysis/memo-01.md

 ## Phase 3: Add Updating Feature and Build Ongoing Tool

 _Learning Goals_
-* Update the scraper with the ability to update a database on a schedule
+* Further build on technical skills necessary to update the web-scraper
 * Portfolio: Useable tool for the industry
+* (Portfolio: Story based on findings)

 _Deliverables_
 * a.
 Updated version of the RT scraper that can update a database on a schedule without re-scraping old information